vuejs/docs/src/guide/migration/emits-option.md

 ## Migration Strategy

-It is highly recommended that you document all of the emitted events of your components this way because of the [removal of the `.native` modifier](./v-on-native-modifier-removed.md).
+It is highly recommended that you document all of the emitted events by your each of components this way because of the [removal of the `.native` modifier](./v-on-native-modifier-removed.md).

-All events not defined with `emits` are now added as DOM event listeners to the components root node (unless `inheritAttrs: false` has been set).
+All events not defined with `emits` are now added as DOM event listeners to the component's root node (unless `inheritAttrs: false` has been set).

 ### Example